-For many decades, sugar alcohols have been popular alternatives to sugar.
+For decades, sugar alcohols have been popular alternatives to sugar.

 They look and taste like sugar, but have fewer calories and fewer negative health effects.

-In fact, many studies show that sugar alcohols can actually lead to health improvements.
+In fact, many studies show that sugar alcohols can lead to health improvements.

-This article takes a detailed look at sugar alcohols and their health effects.
+This article examines sugar alcohols and their health effects.

-Sugar alcohols (or "polyols") are types of sweet carbohydrates.
+Sugar alcohols are a category of sweet carbohydrates.

 As the name implies, they are like hybrids of sugar molecules and alcohol molecules.

-Despite the "alcohol" part of the name, they do not contain any ethanol, the compound that gets you drunk.
-Sugar alcohols are safe for alcoholics.
+Despite the "alcohol" part of the name, they do not contain any ethanol, the compound that makes you drunk.
+Sugar alcohols are safe for people who misuse alcohol.

 Several sugar alcohols are found naturally in fruits and vegetables.

-However, most are produced industrially, where they are processed from other sugars, such as the glucose in corn starch.
+However, most are processed from other sugars, such as from glucose in cornstarch.

-Because sugar alcohols have a similar chemical structure as sugar, they are able to activate the sweet taste receptors on the tongue.
+Because sugar alcohols have a similar chemical structure as sugar, they activate the sweet taste receptors on your tongue.

 Unlike artificial and low-calorie sweeteners, sugar alcohols do contain calories, just fewer than plain sugar.

-Bottom Line: Sugar alcohols are types of sweet carbohydrates that are found naturally or processed from other sugars.
+Summary Sugar alcohols are a category of sweet carbohydrates found naturally or processed from other sugars.
 They are widely used as sweeteners.

-There are many different sugar alcohols that are commonly used as sweeteners.
+Several types of sugar alcohols are commonly used as sweeteners.

 Xylitol is the most common and well-researched sugar alcohol.

-It is about as sweet as regular sugar, but has 40% fewer calories.
-Aside from some digestive symptoms when consumed in large amounts, xylitol is well tolerated (2).
+It is about as sweet as regular sugar but has 40% fewer calories.
+Aside from causing some digestive symptoms when consumed in large amounts, xylitol is well tolerated (1).

 Erythritol is another sugar alcohol that is considered to have an excellent taste.

-It is processed by fermenting the glucose in corn starch.
-It has 70% of the sweetness of sugar, but only 5% of the calories.
+It is produced by fermenting the glucose in cornstarch and has 70% of the sweetness of sugar but 5% of the calories.

-Erythritol does not have the same digestive side effects as most other sugar alcohols, because it doesn't reach the large intestine in significant amounts.
+Erythritol does not have the same digestive side effects as most other sugar alcohols because it doesn't reach your large intestine in significant amounts.

-Instead, most of it gets absorbed into the bloodstream and then excreted unchanged in the urine (3).
+Instead, most of it gets absorbed into your bloodstream, then excreted unchanged in your urine (2).

-Sorbitol is claimed to have a smooth mouth feel and cool taste.
+Sorbitol has a smooth mouthfeel and cool taste.

-It is 60% as sweet as sugar, with about 60% of the calories.
-It is a common ingredient in sugar-free foods and drinks, including jelly spreads and soft candy.
+It is 60% as sweet as sugar with about 60% of the calories.
+What’s more, it is a common ingredient in sugar-free foods and drinks, including jelly spreads and soft candy.

-It has very little effect on blood sugar and insulin, but may cause significant digestive distress.
+It has very little effect on blood sugar and insulin but may cause digestive distress (3).